dfinity/portal/blog/features/replica-signed-queries.md

 To verify a replica signed query, first the agent requests the path `/subnet` in a read state call that is separate to `/api/v2/canister/<effective_canister_id>/read_state` to get the certificate.
 A boundary node routes this call to the subnet that hosts the canister.
 A subnet's state tree only contains the keys of its own nodes.
 All node keys are cached.

 Then, to verify the certificate, the timestamp stored at `/time` of the node keys will be checked to assure that the nodes are still within the subnet.
 The agent can look up the key of the node that is present in the query response signature, either from the cache or the `read_state` response.
 Once the node's public key is obtained, the client can verify the signature against the hash of the response's relevant fields.

+## How to use replica signed queries

+On the IC, the replica has already begun producing signatures on query responses.

+To use agent-rs, signature verification on query responses is enabled by default on versions v0.30.0 and newer.
+Tools such as dfx will be updated to use the latest version of agent-rs in the next release (v0.15.2).

+To use agent-js, existing applications will need to update their agent-js version to v0.20.0 and newer. dfx always uses the `@latest` version of agent-js, meaning new applications will automatically have signatre verification enabled on query responses.

+Older versions of the agents will automatically ignore the `signature` field.

 ## Conclusion